rishikeshkchapekar/Spotify-Playlist-Generator/README.md

 1. `artist_list.txt` : List of artists I really,really like.
 I use this information to find similar artists
 2. `blacklist.txt` : The artists I have already listened to (and a few I don't like).
 I don't want repitition in the final list of 366 artists
 3. `all.txt` : List generated after using the artist_list.txt .
-In my case the list
+In my case the list contained around 430 artists after filtering out the ones from `blacklist.txt`
 4. `list366.txt` : The final list of 366 artists, picked out at random from `all.txt`
 5. `last.txt` : stores the name of the last artist whose playlist was created.
 So the next playlist will be of the artist right after this one in the `list366.txt`